hiblaphp/stream/README.md

 > **Note:** The examples throughout this README use `fopen()` to create resources for
 > brevity. `fopen()` is a blocking call — it blocks the event loop for the duration of
 > the file open operation.
 In production code running inside the event loop you should
-> obtain resources through non-blocking means (pre-opened handles, socket connections
-> established asynchronously, etc.) and pass them to the stream constructors.
+> obtain resources through non-blocking means and pass them to the stream constructors.
-> The `fopen()` calls here are for demonstration purposes only.

 ```php
 use Hibla\Stream\ReadableResourceStream;
 use Hibla\Stream\WritableResourceStream;